mrehkopf/n64rgb-1/generalRGBmod/README.md

 ### De-Blur

 De-blur of the picture information is only be done in 240p/288p.
 This is be done by simply blanking every second pixel.
 Normally, the blanked pixels are used to introduce blur by the N64 in 240p/288p mode.
-However, some games like Mario Tennis use these pixel for additional information rather than for bluring effects.
+However, some games like Mario Tennis, 007 Goldeneye, and some others use these pixel for additional information rather than for bluring effects.
 In other words this means that these games uses full horizontal resolution even in 240p/288p output mode.
 Hence, the picture looks more blurry in this case if de-blur feature is activated.

 - **By default heuristic is activated on every power cycle and on every reset!** However, as the heuristic guess might be not reliable, the guess can be override.
 Also, the heuristic algorithm can be switched off permanently by setting pin 2 of the CPLD to GND (short pin 1 and 2)
 - Press D-Pad le + L + R + C-le to deactivate de-blur (overrides the guess)